 Living in Paris, I have to admit that making the perfect French cheese board is quickly solved by walking over to the fromagerie (cheese shop) and asking the store assistant for help.

 But if you don’t live near a fromagerie, and are navigating the cheese aisle yourself at your local grocery store, a few quick tips will help you combine the perfect cheeses for your get-together.
+You can choose to combine the cheeses with a charcuterie board and crudités platter, or serve the cheeses by themselves.

 ☞ READ MORE: Cheese Etiquette Guide: 14 tips à la française